WHO WE SERVE

 AHC primarily serves families who earn between 30% and 60% of the Area Median Income.
 Area Median Income, or AMI, is the middle income in a given area and is the measurement that qualifies families and individuals for affordable housing.

 In Arlington, for example, the median family income for a family of four was $142,300 in 2022.
 To qualify for AHC’s housing, a family of four can earn up to $85,380 (60% of AMI).
 Similarly, a single person can earn up to $59,820.
 Although HUD guidelines suggest a family should not spend more than 30% of its annual income for housing, that is often unrealistic for many families living in a region as expensive as the mid-Atlantic.

 Regional housing information

 AHC offers services for our residents

-For more than 20 years, AHC has provided educational services and programs to help our residents build better lives for themselves and their families.
+For nearly 30 years, AHC has provided services and programs to help our residents build better lives for themselves and their families.
 Learn more.

 Serving our residents